From whale watching to luxury shopping, the activities are as varied as the scenery along Queensland's Great Sunshine Way.

 - Explore the Gold Coast's famous theme parks

 - Visit the boutiques along Noosa's Hastings Street

 - Transport: car

 - Price: $$$$

 Drive from the Gold Coast to Bundaberg along Queensland's subtropical Great Sunshine Way.
-See some of the state's most beautiful scenery, enjoy some sophisticated beach lifestyle, and get close to wildlife including turtles and whales.
+See some of the state's most beautiful scenery, enjoy the sophisticated beach lifestyle, and get close to wildlife including turtles and whales.